-If you’re thinking about being self-employed you’ll have become excited by all the pros – the freedom, the opportunity to increase you income, better work-life balance, doing what you really want to do, and so on.
+If you’re thinking about being self-employed, you’ll have become excited by all the pros – the freedom, the opportunity to increase your income, better work-life balance, doing what you really want to do, and so on.

 Also, you’ll no doubt consider the cons, such as financial uncertainty, personal insecurity, legal issues, and so on.
-But there’s lots of advice and support you can get about these, to help you reach a decision.
+But you can get lots of advice and support about these to help you reach a decision.

 Having weighed all this up, you may feel ready to take the plunge.

-There are other skills that are less often discussed, and that are far harder to get advice about.
+Don’t forget the other set of skills you need.
+These are less often discussed and far harder to get advice about.

 Soft skills determine your level of success & wellbeing

-As an employee you may never been called upon to use your soft skills extensively.
-They might not be developed to the tip-top level that you need when you’re running a business – for the sake of business success, and your sanity!
+As an employee, you may never have been called upon to use your soft skills extensively.
+They might not be developed to the tip-top level that you need when you’re running a business – for the sake of business success and your sanity!